THE BARBETTE PROJECT

 Gender Performance and Queer Bodies

-A show that's part historical research, part autobiographical explorations of gender then and now, in a mix of theatre, circus, video projections and live art.
+A work that's part historical research, part autobiographical explorations of gender then and now, in a mix of theatre, circus, video projections and live art.

 This show is currently being researched and devised by Stav Meishar and a small team of LGBT+ artists.
 We're looking at how concepts of gender set by society are affecting us and trying out different exercises to explore these themes, drawing on our own experiences as well as survey responses we’ve collected from LGBT+ people, particularly those in the circus industry.

 The result will be what we call "open source play" - a road map, a script that leaves space for any performer (or multiple!) to combine their personal history with Barbette’s story:

 We’ve taken key moments in Barbette's life and written them as 1st person monologues.
 The monologues are accompanied by sets of guidelines and exercises to help performers engage with the themes and create performative responses to it - a dance, a poem, a drag act - using their autobiographical experiences as raw material, as reflected through the lens of Barbette's life.

 Eventually, any performer who relates to these themes could use our “open source play” to make a show that’s totally unique to them.